jb-is-batman/openai-vectordb-pdf-qna/README.md

 # OpenAI PDF Chat

 ## Description
-"OpenAI PDF Chat" is a Python-based terminal application designed to facilitate advanced document analysis and querying capabilities.
+**OpenAI PDF Chat** is a Python-based terminal application designed to facilitate advanced document analysis and querying capabilities.
 The core functionality of the application revolves around processing PDF documents, extracting text, and leveraging the power of OpenAI's models to generate meaningful embeddings from the extracted text.

 ### Key Features and Workflow:
 **1. Document Upload and Text Extraction:**